St Paul's Cathedral: Choir

 St Paul's Cathedral has a full professional choir which sings regularly at services.
 The earliest records of the choir date from 1127.
 The choir historically consisted of up to 30 boy choristers, eight probationers, and vicars choral of 12 professional male singers.
+The choristers, starting at the age of eight, are boarders at St Paul's Cathedral School.

 In February 2017, the cathedral announced the appointment of the first female vicar choral, Carris Jones (a mezzo-soprano), to take up the role in September 2017.

 During 2022, St Paul's Cathedral announced that it would admit girls to its choir, breaking a tradition stretching back 900 years.
 On 30 June 2024, when two girls formally joined the cathedral choir as full choristers, having undertaken specialist training in preparation, the Sunday Choral Evensong service officially marked this historic event.

 During school terms, the choir sings Evensong six times per week, the service on Mondays being sung by a visiting choir (or occasionally said) and that on Thursdays being sung by the vicars choral alone.
 On Sundays, the choir also sings at Mattins and the 11:30 am Eucharist.

 Many notable musicians have been organists, choir masters and choristers at St Paul's Cathedral, including the composers John Redford, Thomas Morley, John Blow, Jeremiah Clarke, Maurice Greene and John Stainer, while well-known performers have included Alfred Deller, John Shirley-Quirk and Anthony Way as well as the conductors Charles Groves and Paul Hillier and the poet Walter de la Mare.